Mario-az/TrackerApp/README.md

 > A basic internet connection is required at startup to check location time, this avoids data corruption due to bad system clock or due to manual change of the system clock.

+## Future updates

+TrackerApp will see various improvements in the future, including:

+- UI improvements for Windows.
+- Dark mode.
+- Charts and spending statistics.
+- Ability to use an online (server) database and backup account.

 # Preview of the software

 <img src="https://user-images.githubusercontent.com/100368490/164795549-c174c784-1bcd-41f4-a2d5-ab596392c497.png" width="800">